25 - 28 Sept

 The Manor Place exhibition will be open from Wednesday 25 September - Saturday 28 September from 10-4pm only.
 Elements of the exhibition will then hang in the gallery in Chichester from Wednesday 2 October – Saturday 12 October (inclusive) and there will be no further access to Manor Place.
 The Chichester exhibiton will be open Wed-Sat 10-5pm in line with our usual opening hours.

 DIRECTIONS TO MANOR PLACE, CHILGROVE, Nr CHICHESTER, WEST SUSSEX PO18 9HX

 Head for the White Horse pub in Chilgrove.
 If approaching from Chichester, turn right off the B2141 at the White Horse, pass the pub and two houses.
 After the “S” bend, on your left will be a hidden driveway recognisable by a rock that has been painted yellow.
 Turn left at this rock and follow the drive to a pair of white metal gates.
-Go through the gates, (buzz if closed), park in front of the house and someone will direct you to the art gallery.
+Go through the gates, (buzz if closed), park in front of the house.
+If you are facing the house you will be able to see to your right a wall, with a small metal gate leading down a path to a separate building.
+This is the gallery.
 There is no mobile phone reception once in the grounds.

 CANDIDA STEVENS GALLERY, 12 NORTHGATE, CHICHESTER PO19 1BA

 TEL: 01243 528401